-Instrument/equipment Core/facility: Yale University Cleanroom
+Instrument/equipment Core/facility: Yale Cleanroom Facilities

 Sputtering and evaporation

-Becton Engineering and Applied Science Center, 5th floor
+Building: Becton Engineering and Applied Science Center, 5th floor

-About the instrument
+About the instruments

 Physical vapor deposition (PVD) is a technique for synthesizing thin films by vaporizing target solids with high energy, which then condense onto substrate materials to form a thin layer.
 The most commonly employed PVD methods include electron-beam evaporation, thermal evaporation, and plasma sputtering.
 Our cleanroom features various tools utilizing these techniques.
 Please note that the compatibility of materials varies with each system, so consulting with a staff member before introducing new substrates is essential.
 Additionally, understanding the thermal tolerance of your substrate is crucial.